Last updated: September 2, 2022

 Limitations of the method

 This method is very simple to implement and effective for family use.
-However, there are limits to this method.
+On the other hand, there are limits to this method.

 The password is contained in plain text in the protect.bat file and is therefore visible to anyone who is a little geek.
 This can be improved by modifying the characteristics of the [protect.bat] file.